The ArcGIS Event Editor allows you to add point events to dominant routes in case route concurrences exist.

 - Provide the intended location for the new point event along the route using any of the following options:

-- Type the value in the Measure text box.
+- Provide the value in the Measure text box.

 - Click the Select From Measure on the Map button and choose the measure value along the route on the map.